idanhalp/easy-make/documentation/commands.md

 ### `build`

+- `--all`: Compile all complete configurations.
+If this flag is present, a configuration name must not be specified.
 - `--parallel`: Compile multiple files simultaneously.
 - `--quiet`: Prevents printing information.
 Compiler warning and errors are still printed.